MgxBarr/Onzer/README.md

 ## Try it

-* You can see the website without cloning the repository at this [adress](https://mgxbarr.github.io/Onzer/).
 * Log in as admin with login : admin and password : admin
 * Log in as user with login : user and password : user